-Here are five jobs that will keep your students busy over the summer, as well as get their feet wet in the real estate world.
+Here are five strategic jobs young people can use to help them get their feet wet in the real estate investing world.

 1. Real estate agent/broker assistant

 Real estate agents could always use more help.
-And offices that house a few to a lot of agents need even more help.
-As a real estate broker assistant, your student may be posting property listings, filing documents, greeting clients, answering the phone, and assisting with property closings.
+Offices that house several agents need even more help.
+And in today’s real estate market, where the demand for properties is far great than the supply in most areas, agents definitively need help finding sellers.
+As a real estate broker assistant, your student may be following up on leads, posting on social media, creating and editing promotional videos, posting property listings, filing documents, greeting clients, answering the phone, and assisting with property closings.

 2. Office assistant for an escrow agent